 Free or Cheap Entertainment

 Major holidays are the best time to plan a staycation.
 Not only does your family avoid paying premium holiday lodging rates, but most communities plan festivals and events to coincide with holidays.
 Check your newspaper to find free outdoor concerts, county fairs, or art exhibits happening around town.

 Be sure to include an outdoor component to your staycation, no matter the weather.
 Consider public pools and local nature trails in the summer.
 In the winter, visit an outdoor ice skating rink, or go to the zoo to watch the animals get frisky in cooler temperatures.

-When you save money on accommodations by using your home as lodging, you have extra money to take day trips on your vacation at home.
+When you save money on accommodations by using your home as lodging, you have extra money to take day trips on your staycation.
 Treat these short trips as last minute travel opportunities, as you can quickly shift your plans if illness or some other unforeseen problem interferes.
 Contact your local travel and tourism division for some day trip ideas, and ask for a visitor’s guide or trip planner.